Frequently asked questions

 1st and 2nd class used to be for well-to-do citizens.
 The benches have plush upholstered cushions.
 The seats here are also more spacious than in 3rd class.

-In 2020, you will not book individual tickets, but a private compartment.
+In 2021, as long as the Covid measures last, you will not book individual tickets, but a private compartment.
 Please refer to the reservation module on the Rates & Tickets page for descriptions of each compartment.

-Yes, in 2020 a reservation is mandatory for train rides, due to the COVID-19 situation.
-(Reservations are no longer required if you only want to visit the museum grounds).
+Yes, in 2021 a reservation is mandatory as long as the Covid measures last.
 Please refer to the reservation module on the Rates & Tickets page

-Please note: There will be no railcar journeys in 2020 due to COVID-19.
+Please note: There will be no railcar journeys in 2021 as long as the Covid measures last.